-Important Note: This driver will no longer be supported in the next major release of DSP/BIOS.
+Important: This driver will no longer be supported in the next major release of DSP/BIOS.
 We recommend that you use the IOM driver interface instead.
 See the DSP/BIOS Driver Developer's Guide (SPRU616).
-This driver is still supported in DSP/BIOS 5.32 and will be supported in any patch releases or minor enhancements to DSP/BIOS 5.32.

 The DPI driver is a software device used to stream data between tasks on a single processor.
 It provides a mechanism similar to that of UNIX named pipes; a reader and a writer task can open a named pipe device and stream data to/from the device.
 Thus, a pipe simply provides a mechanism by which two tasks can exchange data buffers.